 Chapter 13 is often called the life-line/reorganization chapter because it offers individuals an opportunity to save their homes from foreclosure.
 Among its many benefits, it allows you to:

 Catch up on mortgage payments and avoid foreclosure

 By filing under this chapter, individuals can stop foreclosure proceedings and catch up on delinquent mortgage payments!

-You will still make all mortgage payments that come due during the chapter 13 plan on time moving forward and perhaps may seek or qualify for a loan modification or interest rate reduction once you have filed your case and your attorney had reviewed mortgage information on file/filed.
+You still make all mortgage payments on time that come due during the Chapter 13 plan moving forward and you may seek or qualify for a loan modification or interest rate reduction once you have filed your case and your attorney has reviewed mortgage information on file.

 Reschedule secured debts

 Another advantage is that Chapter 13 can allow individuals to reschedule secured debts (other than a mortgage for their primary residence).
-This way a person can extend the amount over the life of the chapter 13 plan.
-Doing this may lower the payments because chapter 13 plans usually are 60 months, but may be as little as 36 months.
+This way you can extend the amount over the life of the Chapter 13 plan.
+Doing this may lower the payments because Chapter 13 plans usually are 60 months, but may be as little as 36 months.
 This depends upon your last 6 months of income and expenses under the IRS guidelines for the number of your household.

 Chapter 13 basically acts like a consolidation loan